anders-s-olsen/CopBET/README.md

 ## Contributing

-Please email Anders S. Olsen (ansol@dtu.dk) if you would like to contribute to the toolbox or otherwise have comments and questions to the code not answered in the paper.
+Please email Anders S. Olsen (anders.stevnhoved.olsen@gmail.com) if you would like to contribute to the toolbox or otherwise have comments and questions to the code not answered in the paper.

 ## References